MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

        - ```Public Function GetDateTimeFormats() As String ```
        - Expected output ```Public Function GetDateTimeFormats() As String() ```
   - Parameter is an array.
-       - Requires further investigation, possible issue with DotNetLib type library for ParseExact3 function.
+       - Requires further investigation, possible issue with DotNetLib type library for ParseExact3 member.
        - ``` Public Function ParseExact3(ByVal s As String, ByVal formats As String, ByRef provider As IFormatProvider, ByVal style As DateTimeStyles) As DateTime ```
        - ``` IDateTime ParseExact3([in] BSTR s,	[in] SAFEARRAY(BSTR) formats,[in] IFormatProvider provider,[in] DateTimeStyles style);```
 - [ComTypeName](https://github.com/rubberduck-vba/Rubberduck/blob/next/Rubberduck.Parsing/ComReflection/ComTypeName.cs)
      - Possible requires refactoring with a GUID property and TYPEKIND replacing GUID property for each TYPEKIND?
      - See [ComParameter](https://github.com/rubberduck-vba/Rubberduck/blob/next/Rubberduck.Parsing/ComReflection/ComParameter.cs)

-Overall preforming resonable well with some outstanding issues regarding parameters and return types converted an interface to the object required.
+Overall preforming resonable well with an outstanding isssue of member names using reserved words.
-This issue may require some restructing to search dependent external type libraries.
-Also issue member names using reserved words.

 *Implementing linking an interface to its implementations*
-- To implement associating an interface to its default implementation or implementations requires a list keyed by interface CLSID  and implementation CLSID ?
+- To implement associating an interface to its default implementation or implementations requires a list keyed by interface GUID  and implementation GUID?
 - Require parent GUID of the type library?
 - [how-to-get-type-library-from-progid-or-clsid-without-loading-the-com-object](https://stackoverflow.com/questions/12975329/how-to-get-type-library-from-progid-or-clsid-without-loading-the-com-object)
 - I.e. An interface may have many implementations.